 After graduating from High School I started college at Cornish School of the Arts in Seattle and studied piano with pianist/ composer William Doppman.
 I had always wanted to attend California Institute of the Arts and so I auditioned at CalArts, and was accepted as a piano major.
 I devoted my studies to the piano literature and performing.

 My time at CalAtts was amazing.
-I studied with Leonid Hambro and had coaching sessions with several professors at CIA including Leonard Stein, Alan Vogel, Mel Powell, Cesare Pascarella as well as Master Classes with Aaron Copeland and Richard Goode.
+I studied with Leonid Hambro and had coaching sessions with several professors at CIA including Leonard Stein (a teaching assistant of Schoenberg), Alan Vogel, Mel Powell (Pulitzer Prize-winning American composer), Cesare Pascarella as well as Master Classes with Aaron Copeland and Richard Goode.
 I also studied outside of CalArts with Leah Effenbach, Earl Voorhies and Joanna Graudan in Los Angeles.
 Hambro ,Effenbach and Voorhies were students of the illustrious pianist and teacher Rosina Lhevinne.

 At CalArts I performed in chamber music concerts, solo piano recitals and accompanied vocalists.
 I was a semi finalist in the Concerto Competition at Cal Arts and also performed the Mendelsshon Piano Concerto #1 in G minor with the CalArts Youth Orchestra.
 I graduated with a BFA degree in Piano Performance.
 CalArts was an enriching experience and the literature and performed has added to the depth of my creativity today.